Aliases for AAK1 Gene

 GeneCards Summary for AAK1 Gene

 AAK1 (AP2 Associated Kinase 1) is a Protein Coding gene.
-GO annotations related to this gene include protein serine/threonine kinase activity and AP-2 adaptor complex binding.
+Diseases associated with AAK1 include Cataract 8, Multiple Types and Parkinson Disease, Late-Onset.
+Among its related pathways are Clathrin-mediated endocytosis and Vesicle-mediated transport.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is BMP2K.

 Regulates clathrin-mediated endocytosis by phosphorylating the AP2M1/mu2 subunit of the adaptor protein complex 2 (AP-2) which ensures high affinity binding of AP-2 to cargo membrane proteins during the initial stages of endocytosis.
 Isoform 1 and isoform 2 display similar levels of kinase activity towards AP2M1.
 Regulates phosphorylation of other AP-2 subunits as well as AP-2 localization and AP-2-mediated internalization of ligand complexes.
 Phosphorylates NUMB and regulates its cellular localization, promoting NUMB localization to endosomes.
 Binds to and stabilizes the activated form of NOTCH1, increases its localization in endosomes and regulates its transcriptional activity.